learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 ### Identify HTML validation tools

-It's easy to make a typo or miss a piece of punctuation when writing HTML.
+It's easy to forget a closing HTML tag or miss a piece of punctuation when writing HTML.
 Fortunately, we have a tool that will check our markup for us and point out any errors.
 To validate our HTML, we can use the [W3 HTML validator] (http://validator.w3.org).

 ## Resources